AnnaKostyrko/nestjs-instagram/README.md

 ## Description

-It is my test project for learning Javascript, Typescript and interaction with Postgres database.
+It is my test project for learning Nest.js, Typescript and interaction with Postgres database.

+Technologies used:
+Nest.js/Typescript
+OOP
+JWT
+TypeORM
+PostgresSQL
+Swager

+Tested with Postman

+There were implemented features of Instagram:
+Auth with roles
+CRUD user
+CRUD post
+Create and delete comments
+Like posts and comments
+Get user feed

 ## Installation